-- a fixed term agreement has ended - you or the tenant want to end a periodic agreement - there is a serious unremedied breach which relates to: - unpaid rent - o damage to the property - o illegal use of the property - there have been repeated breaches you or the tenant have broken the agreement in a serious way and in the same way more than twice in a 12-month period, and each time the breach was rectified (QCAT application must be made for an order terminating the agreement) - you or the tenant have not complied with a QCAT order - the tenant has abandoned the property - the property is to be sold with vacant possession and the tenant is on a periodic agreement or at the end of a fixed term agreement - you are preparing the property for sale and the tenant is on a periodic agreement - you or your immediate relative is moving into the rental premises and the tenant is on a periodic agreement or at the end of a fixed term agreement - you are carrying out significant repairs, renovations, or planned demolition or redevelopment and the tenant is on a periodic agreement or at the end of a fixed term agreement - you are changing the use of the rental premises (e.g. change to holiday let) and the tenant is on a periodic agreement or at the end of a fixed term agreement - property is required under a state government program (e.g. highway extension) - you and the tenant mutually agree to end the tenancy in writing - you have not complied with a repair order by QCAT (please see information on the RTA website) you and the tenant mutually agree in writing - tenant is ending their interest in the tenancy due to domestic and family violence (please see information on the RTA website) - the premises is non-liveable i.e. the premises have been partly or wholly destroyed (e.g. extensive damage, or from natural disaster) - a mortgagee is to take possession of the property (notice is issued by the mortgage company or bank) - the sole tenant or a co-tenant has died - QCAT issues an order ending the agreement.
+- · end of a fixed term agreement - you or the tenant want to end a periodic agreement (please see list of reasons to end a periodic tenancy) - there is a serious unremedied breach which relates to: - o unpaid rent - damage to the property - o illegal use of the property - you or the tenant have broken the agreement in a serious way and in the same way more than twice in a 1 year period (repeated breaches) - you or the tenant have not complied with a QCAT order - the tenant has abandoned the property - the property is to be sold with vacant possession and the tenant is on a periodic agreement - you are preparing the property for sale and the tenant is on a periodic agreement - you or your immediate relative is moving into the rental premises and the tenant is on a periodic agreement - you are carrying out significant repairs, renovations, or planned demolition or redevelopment periodic agreement - you are changing the use of the rental premises (e.g. change to holiday let) periodic agreement - property is required under State government program (e.g. highway extension)

+- you have not complied with a repair order by QCAT (please see information on the RTA website) you and the tenant mutually agree in writing - tenant is ending their interest in the tenancy due to domestic and family violence (please see information on the RTA website) - Non-liveability the premises have been partly or wholly destroyed (e.g. extensive damage, or from natural disaster) - a mortgagee is to take possession of the property (notice is issued by the mortgage company or bank) - the sole tenant or a co-tenant has died - QCAT issues an order ending the agreement.